 Sometimes we can't write and that's okay.
 Writing is a complex and draining process.
 It can be a brutal procedure at times when someone writes almost every day.
 Instead, it may be better to curl up into a ball with a warm blanket.
 Especially during a busy time, writing gets sore and tiring.
 Writing is … Continue reading Writers can’t always write

 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel - 50,000 words - in a month.
 It's a great way to get a fresh draft out there.
-However, NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck
+But NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck

 Another friend jumps up and down while I sit chained to a seat.
-Just another one really.
-It happens so much now that I have a blurred image of how it.
-One friend sends numerous question marks my way, shocked she could even be accepted to win.
-Another jumps off the bed and runs towards … Continue reading Late bloomers unite
+Another one.
+It happens so much now that I have a blurred image of how it happens.
+One friend sends question marks my way, shocked she could even win.
+Another jumps off the bed and runs towards me with an acceptance email … Continue reading Late bloomers unite

 After writing your first draft, you should expand the story.
 The deeper the story dives, the stronger it will become.
 Plot holes disappear.
 Characters develop more.
 Backstories appear.
 There’s a quick way to do all of this.
 Fan girl.
 You read that right.
 If you’re not in love with your story, no one will be. … Continue reading Writers = fan girls?

 As writers, we daydream so much.
 This is great for creative stories, because we have the best imagination in the land.
 From those daydreams, we can create narratives no one’s ever heard of.
 We can make more than any non-creative person ever thought of before.
 But you know what comes from those daydreams?
 A dream … Continue reading Crazy writer’s daydream